withastro/contribute.docs.astro.build/src/content/docs/reference/jsdoc-config-ref.md

 	(e.g. `markdown.syntaxHighlight.excludeLangs`)

-To add a new entery, you will need to:
+To add a new entry, you will need to:

 - Find or create the heading for your entry (e.g. Top Level Options, Markdown Options, Build Options).
 - Add a JSDoc entry in the same location as you want it to appear on the docs page, at the appropriate heading level.